-To perform effective postoperative adjuvant chemotherapy for the prevention of metastasis/recurrence after curative resection of a primary tumor, it is necessary to eliminate residual cancer cells that can circulate through various organs/ tissues during the perioperative period.
-Active systemic consolidation chemotherapy provided during the early period after surgery is expected to be most effective.
-According to a study on the sensitivity of tumors to 5-FU + LV therapy, there were not many patients with sensitive tumors, including those with high TS/low DPD expression, at the time when ONC clusters circulated causing metastasis.
-This suggests that 5-FU is not sufficiently powerful (22-24).
-To solve this problem, combination with CPT-11 and/or L-OHP, which are more widely used in the US and Europe than in Japan, may be useful as modulators and an additive or synergistic effect can be expected.
-Although the dosage/administration schedule is closely related to the outcome, sensitivity to the anticancer drugs used for combination therapy is presumed to be a key factor in achieving better results.
-There were no differences in the expression of Bax/ERCC-1 between the recurrence and non-recurrence groups, therefore we investigated the numbers of patients with high Bax/low ERCC-1 expression or high Topo-1 expression in the recurrence group.
-High Topo-1 expression was observed in 38.1% of the patients, while high Bax/low ERCC-1 expression was seen in 28.6%.
-The number of patients with high Topo-1 expression was larger in the recurrence group than the non-recurrence group (8.3%)(p=0.06).
-On PCR analysis, high Topo-1 expression was observed in 76.9% and low ERCC-1 expression was seen in 53.8%, but only a small number of patients was studied and no significant differences were observed.
-However, both immunohistochemical and PCR findings suggested that it may be better to use CPT-11 as the first-line drug for postoperative adjuvant therapy in patients with stage III colorectal cancer.
-The cost of L-OHP is covered by government health insurance in Japan if it is used for the treatment of distant metastasis/recurrence in organs such as the liver or lungs, hence it may be reasonable to try L-OHP if adjuvant therapy with CPT-11 is not sufficiently effective.
+To perform effective postoperative adjuvant chemotherapy for the prevention of metastasis/recurrence after curative resection of primary cancer, it is necessary to eliminate residual tumor cells that circulate through the body during the perioperative period.
+Treatment with systemic consolidation chemotherapy during the early period after surgery is expected to be most effective for this purpose.
+According to a report on the sensitivity of tumors to 5-FU + LV, only a few patients had sensitive tumors including those with high TS/low DPD expression at the time when ONC clusters were circulating causing metastasis.
+This suggests that 5-FU is unlikely to be sufficiently effective (22-25).
+To solve this problem, CPT-11 and/or L-OHP, which are more widely employed in the US and Europe than in Japan, may be useful as modulators of 5-FU and an additive or synergistic effect can be expected.
+Although the dosage/administration schedule has an influence on the outcome, sensitivity to the anti-cancer drugs used for combination therapy is presumed to be the key factor determining the results.
+There was a significant difference in the prevalence of high Bax/low ERCC-1 expression between the recurrence group and the non-recurrence group, so we investigated the number of patients with high Bax/low ERCC-1 expression or high Topo-1 expression in the recurrence group.
+High Topo-1 expression was observed in 30.8% of the patients, while high Bax/low ERCC-1 expression was seen in 46.2%.
+More patients had high Topo-1 expression in the recurrence group than in the non-recurrence group (12.5%).
+PCR analysis revealed high Topo-1 expression in 75.0% and low ERCC-1 expression was seen in 41.7%, but only a small number of patients was studied and no significant differences were observed.
+However, both our immunohistochemical and PCR findings suggested that it may be better to use CPT-11 as a first-line drug for postoperative adjuvant combination therapy in high-risk patients with stage II colorectal cancer and ONCs.
+The cost of L-OHP therapy is covered by government health insurance in Japan if it is used for the treatment of metastasis/ recurrence in organs such as the liver or lungs, so it may be reasonable to try L-OHP if adjuvant therapy with CPT-11 is not sufficiently effective.

-Improvement of the survival rates after recurrence is considered to be most important for improving the outcome for patients (37,38).
-For the treatment of stage III/Dukes' C LN-positive colorectal cancer, it appears to be important to detect patients with a high risk of recurrence and provide appropriate treatment at the stage of occult metastasis soon after curative resection and before overt recurrence.
-To achieve better efficacy, it also appears to be preferable to use 5-FU in combination with other more active drugs.
-However, further investigation of the dosage/administration is necessary.
+Improvement of the overall survival rate after recurrence is considered to be most important for improving the prognosis (37,38).
+For the treatment of high-risk patients with ONCpositive stage II colorectal cancer, it appears to be important to detect such patients soon after curative resection and provide appropriate treatment at the stage of occult systemic metastasis before overt recurrence occurs.
+For sufficient efficacy, it also appears to be preferable to use 5-FU and other agents as combination therapy.
+It is possible that the standard multidrug adjuvant chemotherapy for stage III cancer patients may also be effective for patients with stage II cancer.
+However, it will be necessary to investigate more patients in order to determine whether intravenous drug therapy is necessary for patients with stage II/Dukes' B colorectal cancer and ONCs.